tenable/access-undenied-aws/README.md

 | Windows    | cmd.exe         | C:\> .venv\Scripts\activate.bat        |
 |            | PowerShell      | PS C:\> .venv\Scripts\Activate.ps1     |

-### Getting CloudTrail events from the AWS Console's event history
+### Getting Cloudtrail events from the AWS Console's event history

 1. Open the AWS console
 2. Go to "CloudTrail"
 3. In the sidebar on the left, click Event History
 4. Find the event you're interested in checking.
 Unfortunately, the console doesn't let you filter by ErrorCode, so you'll have to filter some other way, e.g. by username or event name.
-5. Download the event by:
+5. Download the event:
-   * Clicking the event, copying the event record, and pasting the event to a json file locally; or,
+    1. By clicking the event, copying the event record, and pasting it to a json file locally. or,
-   * Clicking download events -> download as JSON in the top-right corner.
-(Access Undenied will analyze all events where the ErrorCode is AccessDenied or Client.UnauthorizedOperation)
+    2. By clicking download events -> download as JSON in the top-right corner.
+(Access Undenied will handle all events where the ErrorCode is AccessDenied or Client.UnauthorizedOperation)

-With the event saved locally, you can use the [cli command](#cli-arguments)
+With the event saved locally, you may use the [cli command](#cli-arguments)

-### Example CloudTrail event
+### Example Cloudtrail event

 One event in file: